 People with lymphoma often ask whether it is safe to have a massage – they worry that it could spread the lymphoma through their body.
-Little research has been done into massage specifically for people with lymphoma but as far as we are aware, there is nothing to say that gentle massage is unsafe.
+To date, there is no evidence that gentle massage is unsafe.
 A typical foot massage, for example, is only equivalent to walking on a pebbly beach.
-We do strongly advise you to speak to your nurse or doctor about whether it is safe for you to have a massage at this time, however.
+Check with your nurse or doctor about whether it is safe for you to have a massage at this time.
 They will take into account any other health conditions you have that could make massage unsuitable for you.

 In general, doctors advise you to:

-- Limit your massages to 20-30 minutes if you have finished treatment in the last few months.
+- Limit your massages to 20 to 30 minutes if you have finished treatment in the last few months.

-- Avoid areas of the body that are the focus of any active treatment (e.g. radiotherapy).
+- Avoid areas of the body that are the focus of any active treatment (for example, radiotherapy).